It's October and Halloween is upon us. But these real-life monsters are scarier than anything you see in movies.

 Patterson also described in great detail the gruesome scenes when they found many of the victims the next day.
 I'll spare you the details, but as the body count escalated, it was easy to see why the workmen became terrified and started to abandon the project.

-Patterson had no choice but to take action himself.
-After much hunting, Patterson successfully shot the two lions twenty days apart in December of 1898, effectively ending their nine-month reign of terror.
+The project facing total failure, Patterson had no choice but to take action himself.
+After much hunting, Patterson successfully shot the two wild animals twenty days apart in December of 1898, effectively ending their nine-month reign of terror.
 Patterson claimed the lions had taken 135 victims.

-Modern studies have concluded the number was probably much lower, but the lion’s chilling tale remains.
+Modern studies have concluded the number was probably much lower, but the lion's chilling tale remains and has been the subject of countless studies, books, and TV shows.

 The events in Tsavo eventually became the plot of several films, including the 1996 film "The Ghost and the Darkness" starring Val Kilmer.
 Today, the actual lions are on display in the Field Museum in Chicago where one can see the mounts and the original skulls of the deadly animals.